Microgrid rules to speed up rural electrification

 Likewise, it imposed stricter requirements on Microgrid System Providers, including 24/7 electricity service, full household electrification, and compliance with technical and service standards.

-“These Rules Governing Microgrid Systems are a crucial step in ensuring that no Filipino community is left behind in our electrification efforts,” ERC Chairperson and CEO Atty.
-Francis Saurnino C. Juan said.
+“These Rules Governing Microgrid Systems are a crucial step in ensuring that no Filipino community is left behind in our electrification efforts,” ERC chairperson and CEO Atty.
+Francis Saturnino C. Juan said.

 “By establishing a clear, transparent, and investor-friendly regulatory framework, we are enabling the delivery of reliable and affordable electricity to unserved and underserved areas while upholding the highest standards of consumer protection,” he added.